animehunter123/copypasta2/README.md

 * FR: For Docker Best Practices, should run as a non-root user instead of root (to remove warnings during startup)
 * FR: Refactor the terrifying App.jsx into multiple jsx files for the components (with their own imports and exports).
 * FR: Use ImageMagick to make a thumbnail of the image and display it in the UI.
+* FR: Add a search bar for notes and files (just another way to filter)
 * FR: After updated to Meteor3.1 noticed dependency deprecated feature of: (node:10338) Warning: The `util._extend` API is deprecated.
 Please use Object.assign() instead.
 For now, we will ignore this as it is not affecting our app and it is a external dependency which we cannot fix.